rngcntr/LDBC_gen/README.md

 ~~~

 This will do all the steps above, among which running hadoop and generating the data.
+After gnerating the `.csv` files with hadoop (they may be huge, they may require a lot of RAM to be done) the next step is to parse each one of them, and import their content into nodes and/or edges.
-Then the image can be used a first time to generate the Tinkerpop-compatible datasets with the following
+Then the image can be used a first time to generate the Tinkerpop-compatible datasets with the following.
+This second part is carried out by a gremlin/groovy script based upon the work of [Jonathan Ellithorpe (ellitron) at PlatformLab](https://github.com/PlatformLab/ldbc-snb-impls/blob/master/snb-interactive-titan/src/main/java/net/ellitron/ldbcsnbimpls/interactive/titan/TitanGraphLoader.java).

 ~~~bash
 docker run  -v `pwd`/runtime:/runtime -e JAVA_OPTIONS='-Xms1G -Xmn128M -Xmx32G' gremlin/ldbc_gen